bucs110a0spring22/final-project-team-10/README.md

 ## Project Description *(Software Lead)*

-<< Give an overview of your project >>
+The game we worked on for this project is the relatively simple and well known “Snake Game”.
+The main groundwork of this game is that the user moves the snake around the window in order to eat the apples; and obtain the highest possible score before the timer runs out.

 ***

 ## User Interface Design *(Front End Specialist)*

-* << A wireframe or drawing of the user interface concept along with a short description of the interface.
-You should have one for each screen in your program. >>
-    * For example, if your program has a start screen, game screen, and game over screen, you should include a wireframe / screenshot / drawing of each one and a short description of the components
     ![63F7276B-01B0-4E99-9759-AB26FCEBBA3A](https://user-images.githubusercontent.com/98920760/162537262-eab3614e-5c6e-420f-84cb-e9670aa5183a.JPEG)
 - The opening screen(start screen) shows the name of the game and lets the user start the game
 ![Team10_GUI-0](https://user-images.githubusercontent.com/98920760/162537340-fdc11bce-72fa-46a0-922d-b88f729a1859.png)
-- In the game screen the user moves the snake around in order to collect food (apples)
+- In the main game screen, the user moves the snake around in order to collect food (apples)
 ![5A411926-A80F-47C0-A91C-5A952FBFE32F](https://user-images.githubusercontent.com/98920760/162537424-2f64d017-6a28-40a9-ad28-f450da60c024.JPEG)
 - The last screen is the game over screen.
-When the user is done laying is shows how many apples were collected and their over all score.
+Once the timer runs out, the last window shows how many apples were collected and their over all score.

 * << You should also have a screenshot of each screen for your final GUI >>